What if the entire personal finance industry is focussing us on the wrong things?

-For example, have you ever heard someone complain about all their past boyfriends being bastards? (please feel free to change the gender and character flaw here).
-But what is the one thing that all those past boyfriends have in common?
-The person that chose them.
+For example, have you ever heard someone complain about all their past partners?
+What is the one thing that all those different people have in common?
+Answer: the person that chose them.
 Is it possible that the person choosing has a relationship blueprint that is not helping them?

 Similarly, is it possible that we all have money blueprints that determine our financial results?
 For good or bad.

 I’ve been reading Secrets of the Millionaire Mind by T Harv Eker.
 Although written in the dialect of self-help, I urge you to focus on the content of this fantastic book.
 One of its key concepts is Your Money Blueprint.

 Eker proposes that everyone has a personal money blueprint and that this, more than anything else, will determine your financial destiny.

 Imagine we humans are like PCs.
 Our bodies are the hardware and our money blueprint is the operating software that’s been programmed into us.
 We emerge from the “factory” of childhood into adult life with our money blueprint installed.
 This then forms the lens through which we see the world.

-Our blueprint comes from sources of authority growing up including parents, other family, teachers, the media, churches etc. All of these try to influence us, mostly for our own good but often to suit their pre-conceptions or agenda.
+Our blueprint comes from sources of authority growing up including parents, other family, teachers, the media, churches etc. All of these try to influence us, mostly for our own good but sometimes to suit their own agenda.